 - Many scanner manufacturers make scanners that require a yearly subscription.

-- Can diagnose one make but doesn’t work on all different car makes.
+- It can diagnose one make but doesn’t work on all car makes.
 You will have to pay more to cover other vehicle makes.

-- Can’t diagnose all vehicle systems.
+- It can’t diagnose all vehicle systems.
 May only diagnose the engine, airbag, transmission, and ABS problems.
-That’s only 4 systems.
+That’s only four systems.
 Modern cars can have up to 40+ systems.

-- Don’t support bi-direction support for sensor testing and activation.
+- Don’t support bi-directional support for sensor testing and activation.

-If you wanted a scanner that can do all these, you have to spend thousands of dollars and most likely pay a yearly subscription.
+If you want a scanner that can do all these, you must spend thousands of dollars and most likely pay a yearly subscription.